ganeti/ganeti/man/gnt-cluster.rst

 have the zeroing image located at the given path, although that is enforced during a zeroing operation only.

+The ``--compression-tools`` option specifies the tools that can be used to compress the disk data of instances in transfer.
+The default tools
+are: 'gzip', 'gzip-slow', and 'gzip-fast'.
+For compatibility reasons, the 'gzip' tool cannot be excluded from the list of compression tools.
+Ganeti knows how to use certain tools, but does not provide them as a default as they are not commonly present: currently only 'lzop'.
+The user should indicate their presence by specifying them through this option.
+Any other custom tool specified must have a simple executable name ('[-_a-zA-Z0-9]+'), accept input on stdin, and produce output on stdout.
+The '-d' flag specifies that decompression rather than compression is taking place.
+The '-h' flag must be supported as a means of testing whether the executable exists.
+These requirements are compatible with the gzip command line options, allowing many tools to be easily wrapped and used.

 MASTER-FAILOVER
 ~~~~~~~~~~~~~~~